 The Executive Committee can confer the title of President Emeritus to former presidents and the title of honorary president to former members of the Executive Committee who have made an outstanding contribution to the IACL.
 Former presidents and the presidents of the commissions shall be invited to the meetings of the Executive Committee with a consultative vote.

 Following a call, nominations for the position of member of the Executive Committee are submitted to the Secretary-General.
-They are examined by a commission composed of the President and the First Vice-President, the Secretary-General, the Deputy Secretary-General of the IACL and one member of the Executive Committee from a continent not represented by the ex-officio members of this commission.
+They are examined by a commission composed of the President and the First Vice-President, the Secretary-General, the Deputy Secretaries-General of the IACL and one member of the Executive Committee from a continent not represented by the ex-officio members of this commission.
 The Executive Committee deliberates on these proposals, and submits them to the vote of the Council.

 On the proposal of a member of the Executive Committee, world-renowned jurists, having made an exceptional contribution to constitutional law, may be co-opted to the Executive Committee as full voting members.
 Their number cannot exceed six and are additional to the 25-30 EC members specified in point 3 above.
 These nominations are examined by the Commission provided for in point 5 and a recommendation made to the Executive Committee.
 Three-fifths of the Executive Committee must then approve this recommendation.
 The procedure laid down for the election of the members of the Executive Committee through Council is then applicable.